 Teaching Guitar to groups of students is a challenging activity that presents its own problems and opportunities.
-Experienced guitar teachers come to realise that giving group lessons (both for the teacher and the learner) is substantially different to the more traditional “one on one” instrumental lesson.
+Experienced guitar teachers come to realise that giving group guitar lessons for children and older learners alike is substantially different to the more traditional “one on one” instrumental lesson.

 This is not to say that group guitar lessons cannot be successful and rewarding but it is a good idea to consider some of the issues surrounding group guitar teaching before setting out to do so.

 One of the basic realities is that the student group will almost inevitably contain a wide variety of guitar players in terms of experience, ability and aspiration.
 You will also face this diversity with your students when teaching one on one but at the risk of stating the obvious you won’t have to meet them (and therefore cater for them ?) all at the same time.

 Differences in terms of age, musical taste, prior experience, technical ability and (lets face it?) potential will mean that each group will present you with a unique set of guitar teaching challenges.

 A guitar teacher looking for a stress free and worthwhile teaching experience would do well to have a plan in place that would allow students of mixed ability levels to take something from a lesson.